bigoshunane/Python-API-Challenge-HM-6/README.md

 # Python_API_Challenge_HM6

-The aim of this project is to develop Pyhton Script which can visualize:
+The aim of this project is to develop Python Script which can visualize:
 1. The weather of 500+ cities across the world of varying distance from the equator.
 2. Plan future vacations based on this weather data anaysis.
+3.
 To accomplish this, a [simple Python library](https://pypi.org/project/citipy/) and the [OpenWeatherMap API](https://openweathermap.org/api) are used to create a representative model of weather across cities in the world.

 Python script developed ,cities data and figures are in the repository under file names Images, WeatherPy and VacationPy and output_data.